Last Updated on 13 December 2024

 If response to therapy is not appropriate, check adherence, inhaler technique and possible co-morbidities.

 SABA or SAMA may be used as needed to relieve intermittent dyspnoea in all COPD patients.
 Short-acting bronchodilators alone can be considered in patients with very occasional dyspnoea.
 Long-acting bronchodilators are preferred as the initial maintenance therapy.
 Regular use of long-acting bronchodilators improves lung function, dyspnoea, health status, and reduces exacerbation rates.
 Long-acting muscarinic antagonists (LAMAs) are usually preferred over long-acting beta2 -agonists (LABAs), with evidence suggesting some reduction in exacerbation rates with LAMAs compared to LABAs.
+The ACE patient education aid on Bronchodilator Inhalers for Chronic Obstructive Pulmonary Disease can be used to facilitate discussion with your patients on the use of bronchodilators.

 b.
 Role of Inhaled Corticosteroids (ICS)